 As we get ready for the holidays, cranberries take a special place of honor at our dinner table.
 For most people, this means buying canned cranberry sauce.
-Cranberries are actually a year round business, with over 800,000 tons of fruit grown each year.
-Although harvest is a short few weeks in the fall, only 5% of cranberries are sold as fresh.
-The rest is combined with other ingredients to become sauce, juice, or dried cranberries.
+Cranberries are actually a year-round business, with over 800,000 tons of fruit grown annually.
+Harvest is a short few weeks in the fall, and only 5% of cranberries are sold as fresh.
+The rest are combined with other ingredients to become sauce, juice, or dried cranberries.

 Cranberry is both sour AND bitter.
 If you’ve ever tasted a fresh cranberry, or tried to drink 100% pure cranberry juice, you know what we’re talking about.
 The chemicals responsible for this are called tannins, and they are also found in smaller amounts in other fruit, mostly unripened.

 How did such an unpalatable fruit gain so much success?

 From an evolutionary perspective, fruits are sweet in order to attract animals, who proceed to eat them and distribute seeds.
 But cranberries are not tasty enough for most wild animals.
 In fact, they are less than 4% sugar.
 So how did the cranberry promulgate itself?

 The secret is in the cranberry’s anatomy.
 Due to an air pocket in its center, a cranberry can float in water.
 The evolutionary result is that cranberries grow in lowlands near water sources.
 Mature fruit fall off the vine, and are transported to another location to set up shop.
 No need for help from the animal kingdom.

 Native Americans found cranberries useful in meat preservation and as a medicine.
 They shared cranberries with the Pilgrims.
 The pilgrims started making sauces to accompany meats and thus a small agricultural pursuit began.